oxo-real/hajime/README.md

 ## Take off instructions
 When using these 'hajime' scripts:
 Be sure to get your latest Arch Linux image via: https://www.archlinux.org/download/.
-Then boot into the ArchISO live system environment, install git and clone 'hajime':
+Then boot into the ArchISO live system environment, install git, clone 'hajime', check the user customizable variables sections and start the first script:

 ```
 pacman -Sy --noconfirm git